 How to Write an Impact Statement

-Impact statements are the bullet points under each experience on your resume that capture the actions you took, provide background related to your efforts and identify clearly for the reader the consequence of your actions.
+Impact statements are the bullet points under each experience on your resume that provide the context related to your efforts, capture the actions you took, and identify clearly for the reader, the result of your actions (CAR).
 They go beyond simply stating what you did - they provide a greater sense of the impact of your efforts and allow the reader to more readily understand the skills, traits or capabilities you possess.

 To create effective impact statements:

-Step 2: Create impact statements using the ABC method
+Step 2: Create impact statements using the CAR method

 Sample Impact Statements